iainsgillis/devon-pottery-guild/classes.md

 ## Registration process

-We're migrating registrations to Square Online to better integrate our registration process with our financial records.
-We received really good feedback about the Google Forms-based process we had in the spring, and this should be another step forward in modernizing user experience for most users and the Guild.
+We process registrations with Square Online to better integrate our registration process with our financial records.

-{{ link.bigbuttonlink(href="https://devon-pottery-guild.square.site/shop/pottery-classes/6373XYJTRIHAR6V3VW6AC7CA", text="Take me to the registration page!") }}

 All registration is on a first-come, first-served basis, with full payment due at the time of registration.

+There are no active registrations at this time.
+{# {{ link.bigbuttonlink(href="https://devon-pottery-guild.square.site/shop/pottery-classes/6373XYJTRIHAR6V3VW6AC7CA", text="Take me to the registration page!") }} #}

 Keep an eye on our [facebook](https://www.facebook.com/groups/164427301476867/) or [instagram](https://www.instagram.com/devonpottery/?hl=en) accounts to be notified when our next round of registration opens.